-But you still cannot communicate externally with the router not running BGP.
+But you still cannot communicate externally with a router in another group not running BGP.
 Why?

 You now need to announce a default route with the IGP, so that your inner routers not speaking BGP can communicate with the outside world.